On 7 December 2018, the Federal Court of Australia made orders for the management of the Vocation class action.

 The orders also require the parties to attend a mediation by 31 May 2019.

-The proceeding is next listed for case management hearing on 7 June 2019.
+The proceeding is next listed for a case management hearing on 9 August 2019.

 A copy of the Court’s orders and the Court-approved Notice to Group Members are available from the following links: